qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

      Extent Drag

-* A **list of elements** (whether raster layers, vector layers or tables), to select from the list of such layers available in QGIS.
-To make the selection, click on the small button on the left side of the corresponding row to see a dialog like the following one.
+* A **list of elements** (whether raster or vector layers, tables, fields) to select from.
+Click on the |browseButton| button at the left of the option to see a dialog like the following one.
+Multiple selection is allowed and when the dialog is closed, number of selected items is displayed in the parameter text box widget.

   .. _figure_multiple_selection: